xlibraries/SQL-BASICS/README.md

 # SQL-BASICS
-This  repo contains the snippets of my SQL learning This  branch contains VS code
+This  repo contains the snippets of my SQL learning This  branch contains Visual studio code